 Enhancing energy flexibility in cluster of buildings through coordinated energy management

-This research activity involves Capozzoli Alfonso, , Gallo Antonio and Coraci Davide
+This research activity involves Capozzoli Alfonso, Brandi Silvio, Gallo Antonio, Buscemi Giacomo, Savino Sabrina

 (see our Collaborations page to find out the main collaborations active on these research topics)